serdioa/shared-object-pool/README.md

 such cases, tracking abandoned `shared objects`.
 The implementation relies on the `PhantomReference` class.
-When the `ConcurrentSharedObjectPool` detects that a `shared object` has been claimed by the GC without being properly dispose of, it writes a warning message to a log.
+When the `ConcurrentSharedObjectPool` detects that a `shared object` has been claimed by the GC without being properly dispose of, it writes a warning message to a log and considers the `shared object` to be not used by the client anymore, making possible to dispose of the backing `pooled object`.

 By default the warning message contains just a key of the `shared object` which was not properly disposed of.
 The library allows to register on a pool a stack